JMU Major: Communication Studies

 Currently Enrolled Major Changers

-Students should complete a "Change or Declaration of Major" form declaring Communication Studies and obtain the signature of the department head, Harrison Hall, room 1276.
+Students should submit a "Change or Declaration Students should submit a "Change or Declaration of Major" form declaring Communication Studies as well as the school's "Disclaimer" form to the school¿s main office, Harrison Hall, room 1276.
+Forms will then be given to the school's Assistant Director to process, after which students will be sent an email containing important information including the name of their new faculty adviser.
 Students must declare the Communication Studies major in order to register for SCOM 240 and SCOM 241, which must be taken concurrently and cannot be taken until after they have taken and earned JMU credit for a General Education communication class (GCOM).

 Other Declaring Information